Out-Law Guide | 25 Jun 2021 | 2:15 pm | 4 min. read

-If you are giving evidence you will be called to the witness table when it is your turn to give evidence.
+If you are giving evidence you will be called to the witness table when it is your turn to give evidence or, if it is a remote hearing, you will be introduced by your solicitor or barrister or the solicitor or barrister for the side whose witness you are.
 You will then be sworn in or, if you are not religious, asked to affirm.
 The tribunal clerk will ask you for your preference on this point before the hearing begins.
 You will then sit down and will initially be asked to give your name for the record.

-In hearings in England and Wales a witness statement has to be prepared in advance and will form the basis of your evidence.
-In some cases the tribunal will read your witness statement in private, possibly before the hearing starts.
-In other cases you will be asked to read your statement out loud.
+In hearings in England and Wales a witness statement is prepared in advance and will form the basis of your evidence.
+In some cases the tribunal will read your witness statement in private, possibly before the hearing starts, and the statement will be taken 'as read'.
 In either case your representative may refer you to a document or ask you additional questions.
-The employment judge may also ask you questions based on what he has read, or as you go through your statement.
+The employment judge may also ask you questions based on what they have read, or as you go through your statement.
 Whether the questions are put to you by your representative or the employment judge you should direct your answers to the employment judge.
-Your witness statement together with your answers to these questions forms your 'evidence in chief'.
+Your witness statement together with your answers to these questions form your 'evidence in chief'.

-In hearings in Scotland, witnesses are not allowed to give their evidence by means of a witness statement.
-Instead, they will be asked questions by their representative and the tribunal panel.
+In hearings in Scotland it is uncommon for witnesses to to give their evidence by means of a witness statement.
+Instead, they will be asked questions by their representative and the tribunal panel to bring out evidence.

-After you have given your evidence in chief you will be asked questions by the employer or its representative.
+After you have given your evidence in chief you will be asked questions by the claimant or their representative.
 This is known as 'cross-examination'.
-It is the job of the employer or its representative to put its case to you and it may ask leading questions in order to do so.
+It is the job of the claimant or their representative to put their case to you and they may ask leading questions in order to do so.
 Your representative will object to improper questions, but otherwise you cannot ask for assistance in answering a question or discuss it with others.

 The employment judge should be addressed as 'sir' or 'madam'.
-He will be taking a manuscript note of the evidence and will sometimes read his note back to you and ask you whether you think it is correct.
+They will be taking a manuscript note of the evidence and will sometimes read their note back to you and ask you whether you think it is correct.